Wehda23/ps5-store/README.md

 # PlayStation 5 E-commerce Website
 Welcome to the development journey of our PlayStation 5 e-commerce website.
 This project aims to provide a seamless and efficient shopping experience for PlayStation 5 enthusiasts.

+### Contributors

+- **Waheed Khaled Elhariri** - Backend Engineer
+  - Responsible for designing and implementing the server-side logic, API development, and database management.

+- **Zerihun Shiferaw** - Frontend Engineer
+  - In charge of developing the user interface, ensuring a smooth and engaging user experience, and integrating frontend features with backend services.

 ## About the Project

 This monorepo project contains multiple frontend applications and a backend server for the PS5 Store application.
 The frontend is developed using React, and the backend is developed using Flask (Python).
 This setup uses Yarn Workspaces for managing dependencies and scripts.